By using this site, you agree to the Privacy Policy and Terms of Use.

 Manufacturing is a delicate process that requires high-precision tools and clean environments.
 Every piece must meet strict quality standards since even a small failure can lead to mission failure.

-Once the rocket is built, it's transported often in large, climate-controlled vehicles to the launch site.
+Once it's built, it's transported often in large, climate-controlled vehicles to the launch site.
 In the US, this might be Kennedy Space Center in Florida, while in the UK, upcoming launch sites include the SaxaVord Spaceport in Scotland.

 At the launch facility, the rocket is assembled and carefully erected on the launch pad.
 Engineers check every connection, from fuel lines to navigation wiring.
 Safety protocols are followed strictly during this phase, as even small errors can be dangerous.